-Above, machine_nickname can be any descriptive name for the pc i.e. BasementComputer.
-The machine_name absolutely must be the NetBIOS name of the pc to be added to the domain.
-The "\$" must append the NetBIOS name of the pc or samba will not recognize this as a machine account root# smbpasswd -a -m machine_name where machine_name is the machine's NetBIOS name.
+Above, machine_nickname can be any descriptive name for the client, i.e., BasementComputer. machine_name absolutely must be the NetBIOS name of the client to be joined to the domain.
+The "\$" must be appended to the NetBIOS name of the client or Samba will not recognize this as a machine trust account.

-Now that the UNIX account has been created, the next step is to create the smbpasswd entry for the machine containing the well known initial trust account password.
+Now that the corresponding Unix account has been created, the next step is to create the Samba account for the client containing the well-known initial machine trust account password.
 This can be done using the smbpasswd(8) command as shown here: